samiamlabs/minireach_docs/source/navigation.rst

 ::

-    >$ roslaunch minireach_navigation build_map.launch
+    >$ roslaunch minireach_cartographer cartographer.launch

-Once you launch build_map, you will want to :doc:`tele-operate the robot </teleop>` the robot around and build the map, which can be visualized in RVIZ.
+Once you launch cartographer, you will want to :doc:`tele-operate the robot </teleop>` the robot around and build the map, which can be visualized in RVIZ.

-.. note:: The build_map.launch file is not intended to be run at the same time
+.. note:: The cartographer.launch file is not intended to be run at the same time
     as minireach_nav.launch

 While driving the robot around, you can view the map in RVIZ.